Repak offer some top tips to help improve day to day recycling in Ireland, which could present a good opportunity for schools.

 With the knowledge of the types of waste your school produces, you can easily create effective indoor and outdoor multi-stream recycling stations to capture and segregate the recycled materials from one another.

 Are you looking for ideas to make recycling fun and informative?
-Take a look at Repak’s helpful animation videos.“They will take you on a recycling journey for plastic, cardboard, glass and aluminium.”
+Take a look at Repak’s helpful animation videos for some handy recycling tips and hacks.

 Food waste, paper and card and dense plastic make up the majority of waste in Secondary Schools.